ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/android-sdk/android-samples.md

 This is also an example of a publishing activity that flashes `Are you Speaking` in case the speaker is speaking but the microphone is muted.

 ### Peer Activity
-The sample also includes a sample for peer-to-peer cases.
+The includes a sample for peer-to-peer cases.
 In peer-to-peer, the Ant Media Server is only a signaling server to establish the connection.
 Video and Audio are not relayed through the Ant Media Server.

 ![peer-015](https://github.com/user-attachments/assets/98257707-181a-4643-9a02-e5b84dd1d416)